Looking to have a bet on some of the awards that are presented in the AFL but not sure where to start or what they are?

 How is it awarded?
 Five members of the media are selected prior to the match, with one chairman who has the deciding vote.

 When is it awarded?
-The Norm Smith medal is awarded at the commencement of the premiership ceremony immediately after the conclusion of the Grand Final.
+The Norm Smith Medal is awarded at the commencement of the premiership ceremony, immediately after the conclusion of the Grand Final.

-Finals are not taken into account in the overall goal tally, and while there can be multiple winners of the Coleman medal, there has never been joint overall winners at the conclusion of a home and away season.
+What is it?
+The Coleman Medal is awarded to the player who kicks the most goals in the home and away season.
+Finals are not taken into account in the overall goal tally.
+While there can be multiple winners of the Coleman Medal, there have never been joint overall winners at the conclusion of a home and away season.

 How is it awarded?
 The player that ends the home and away season with the most goals next to their name.

 When is it awarded?
-The Coleman medal is awarded at the end of the home and away season.
+The Coleman Medal is awarded at the end of the home and away season.

-The Rising Star – Ron Evans medal
+The Rising Star – Ron Evans Medal

 A player who is suspended during the season can still be nominated for the Rising Star, but cannot win the award.

+How is it awarded?
+A panel of experts (in 2014 it was 10) ranging from the media personalities to within the AFL itself vote on the medal, based on a 5-4-3-2-1 voting system.
 The Ron Evans medal is an individual award, meaning there are no joint winners.
-In the event of a tie the count-back system is implemented, and if there is still a tie the AFL CEO makes the final decision.
+In the event of a tie the countback system is implemented, and if there is still a tie the AFL CEO makes the final decision.

 When is it awarded?
-The Ron Evans medal is awarded during the first week of the AFL finals series.
+The Ron Evans Medal is awarded during the first week of the AFL finals series.

 When is it awarded?
 The ANZAC day medal and all the variants are presented immediately after the conclusion of play.

-Ross Glendinning medal
+Ross Glendinning Medal

 What is it?
-The Ross Glendinning medal is awarded to the player adjudged best afield in the Western derby match played between the Fremantle Dockers and the West Coast Eagles.
-The medal differs from the North Smith and ANZAC day awards as more than one player can win.
+The Ross Glendinning medal is awarded to the player adjudged best afield in the Western Derby match played between the Fremantle Dockers and the West Coast Eagles.
+The medal differs from the North Smith and ANZAC Day awards as more than one player can win.